Fritz Julius Kuhn

-Fritz Julius Kuhn (May 15, 1896 – December 14, 1951) was a German Nazi activist who served as the elected leader of the German American Bund, a German-American Nazi organization before World War II.
+Fritz Julius Kuhn (May 15, 1896 – December 14, 1951) was a German Nazi activist who served as the elected leader of the German American Bund, a German-American Nazi organization active in the years before the United States entered World War II.
 He became a naturalized United States citizen in 1934, though his citizenship was revoked in 1943 owing to his status as a foreign agent of Nazi Germany.
-Kuhn served prison time for larceny and forgery from 1939 to 1943 and, upon release, was immediately interned by the United States government as an enemy agent.
+Kuhn served prison time for larceny and forgery from 1939 to 1943 and, upon release, the United States government immediately interned him as an enemy agent.
 He was deported in 1945 and later served further prison time in post-war Germany before dying in 1951.

 Early life and education

 Kuhn was born in Munich, Germany, on May 15, 1896, the son of Georg Kuhn and Julia Justyna Beuth.
 During World War I, Kuhn earned an Iron Cross as a German infantry lieutenant.
-After the war, he joined the Freikorps and later graduated from the Technical University of Munich with a master's degree in chemical engineering.
+After the war, he joined one of the Freikorps that engaged in street battles against Communists and other left-wingers in Germany; and later graduated from the Technical University of Munich with a master's degree in chemical engineering.

 In the 1920s, Kuhn moved to Mexico.
-In 1928, he moved to the United States, and after 6 years, in 1934, he became a naturalized citizen of the United States.
+In 1928 he moved to the United States, and in 1934, he became a naturalized citizen of the United States.
 He worked at a Ford factory in Detroit before assuming control of the German American Bund in Buffalo, New York, in 1936.